Updated on 8/14/23

 But, as we know, there are a few more days each cycle when you can be fertile.
 Another hormone, estrogen, rises even before LH as your body gears up for ovulation.

-Ovulation tests that measure estrogen and LH, like Proov Complete, provide even more fertile days each cycle.
+Ovulation tests that measure estrogen (or its urine marker, E1G) and LH, like Proov Complete, provide even more fertile days each cycle.
 That way you have the maximum amount of time to try!

 While directly measuring your hormone levels with tools like ovulation tests are the best way to track your cycle and know when you’re ovulating, there are a few other ways to predict ovulation.
 Here are just a few:

-- Calendar-based apps: Calendar-based apps approximate your ovulation day by using data you fed them during previous cycles.
+- Calendar-based apps or period trackers: Calendar-based apps or period trackers approximate your ovulation day by using data you fed them during previous cycles.
 They may get it right if your period is like clockwork, but often don’t work well for people who have irregular periods.

 - Cervical mucus monitoring: Monitoring changes in cervical mucus is one of the oldest ovulation tracking methods, completely free and easy to do.
 As estrogen rises and you approach the LH surge, your vaginal discharge turns into an egg-white, stretchy mucus that is sperm friendly.
 Note that semen leftovers may be mistaken for fertile cervical mucus and dehydration can impact cervical mucus production.